Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Candidate selection

 \citet{nuge12yark} rejected Yarkovsky detections for which there were fewer than 100 astrometric measurements, or for which the observation interval was less than 15 years.
 However, we reviewed the detections that were discarded due to these criteria in 2012 and found that 90\% of them were reliable, i.e., their $\dadt$ values are consistent with values presented in this work, even after the addition of post-2012 data.
-In this work, we flag objects that \citet{nuge12yark} would have discarded because of data span or quantity, but we do not discard the detections.
+In this work, we flag objects that \citet{nuge12yark} would have discarded because of data span or quantity, but we do not discard the detections, unless the observation interval is shorter than 5 years.